-No-bake cheesecake recipes are my absolute favorite, I find them completely stress-free!
-This raspberry cheesecake, made with rich Philadelphia cream cheese and fresh, juicy raspberries, is the BEST no-bake dessert.
+No-bake cheesecake recipes are my absolute favorite; I find them completely stress-free!
+This raspberry cheesecake, made with Philadelphia cream cheese and fresh raspberries, is so good.
 It’s super creamy, bursting with flavor, and incredibly easy to make!

 Raspberry Cheesecake